A Degree That Matters

 Frequently Asked Questions

 A Master’s in Gerontology is a sound investment due to the growing aging population and the increasing demand for professionals equipped with specialized knowledge and skills to address the unique needs of older adults.
-This advanced degree offers diverse career opportunities in fields such as healthcare, social services, research, policy development, and advocacy.
+This advanced degree offers diverse career opportunities in fields such as healthcare, social services, research, policy development and advocacy.
 Therefore, job security and growth is an advantage to pursuing this field.

 Graduates are well-positioned to make a positive impact on the lives of older adults, contribute to improving their quality of care, and address societal challenges associated with aging.
 As the field of gerontology continues to expand and evolve, a Master’s in Gerontology provides a pathway to fulfilling and meaningful careers while addressing the pressing needs of an aging society.